uzzambutt/Meshtastic-System/README.md

 # Meshtastic Router + Client Devices – Decentralized Mesh Network

 ## Overview
-This project demonstrates a decentralized, encrypted mesh communication network built using Meshtastic nodes (ESP32 + LoRa) and mobile clients.
-The system enables off-grid messaging without relying on the internet, cellular towers, or centralized servers.
+This project is a decentralized, encrypted mesh communication network built using Meshtastic nodes (ESP32 + LoRa) and Relayers.
+This network allows off-grid messaging without depending on the internet, cellular towers, or centralized servers.

 ## What I Built
-Multiple Meshtastic nodes configured as:
+Multiple nodes configured as:
 ```
 1: Client nodes (paired with phones)
 2: Router / relayer nodes (always-on mesh repeaters)